s-tyshchenko/yii2-google-chart/README.md

                 )
             ));
             echo GoogleChart::widget( array('visualization' => 'Map',
-                'packages'=>'map',//default is corechart
+                'packages'=> ['map'], //default is corechart
-                'loadVersion'=>1,//default is 1.
+                'mapsApiKey' => 'your-google-maps-api-key' //activate Geocoding and Maps Javascript Api in your Cloud Console 'loadVersion'=> 1, //default is 1.
 As for Calendar, you need change to 1.1 'data' => array(
                     ['Country', 'Population'],
                     ['China', 'China: 1,363,800,000'],